Sunday, February 08, 2015

 When it arrived, I was fairly impressed.
 No, the build quality wasn't comparable to the machined beauty of the MX516, but it was alright.
 Robust enough (tin-can-like) metal body.
 Good hefty cables for USB, Peltier power, and the long exposure interface.
 The power supply provided for the cooler was impressive in its capacity.
 It was undoubtedly just a surplus PC switching power supply, but it was in a nice plastic box and had a cigarette lighter output (all these years later I still use it for various things).

 The only think I didn’t like about the camera was the included software, AstroVideo.
 It appeared to be capable, but not very user friendly, and you know how I am about that.
 No problemo.
 My astro-BBS surfing had turned up a program many webcammers were using, K3CCD Tools.
 It did almost as much as AstroVideo, but in a less convoluted fashion.
-Today, it has been surpassed by programs like FireCapture, but it is still very usable.
+Today, it has been surpassed by programs like FireCapture, of course, but even now it is still somewhat usable.
 After playing with an evaluation copy, I handed over my bucks for K3CCD right quick.
 With the software in place, it looked like we was ready to go.

 The opposition itself was almost anticlimactic because it went so smoothly.
 The weather usually cooperated, and my friend Pat and I were able to live up to our vow to take advantage of every second of Mars.
 It was a wild time if you were an amateur astronomer.
 We were all obsessed by Mars; some of us even moreso than others.
 I was a speaker at ALCON 2003 in Nashville, and hated to give up a few nights of the planet in July.
 I did, however, and had a good time.
 Others were not so willing to part with the Old Red for even a little while.
 Legendary planetary imager Don Parker flew in, gave his talk, and flew right back out to get at Mars again that night.